These are the free resources I use most often:

-COPCasesonline: this is the database of the case comments that we have produced over the years for purposes of our Mental Capacity Law Newsletter (the most recent issue of which can always be found by following the link on this page).
+The database of case comments that we have produced over the years for purposes of our Mental Capacity Law Report (the most recent issue of which can always be found by following the link on this page).
 I do, genuinely, use this site on an almost daily basis.

 Community Care: this online only (free) news service is extremely useful for providing insights into mental capacity law from the social services perspective.
 It is possible to subscribe to a daily email service.

 Local Government Lawyer: I make use of this online only (free) news service not just because it carries stories from our newsletter, but also because it’s very helpful for ensuring that I am aware of wider developments in the local government field.
 A very useful weekly newsletter service is available.

 SCIE: the website of the Social Care Institute for Excellence includes a number of really important and useful resources, in particular the directory of online MCA resources, the sub-site for the National Mental Capacity Forum, and this sub-site devoted to the Care Act (including guidance on powers of entry in cases of suspected abuse and neglect).

 The Local Government and Social Care Ombudsman website contains, in particular, reports into investigations conducted into maladministration by local authorities – and, sadly, some true horror stories in relation to the (non)application of the MCA 2005.
 It is possible to sign up for weekly emails.